thegeekyb0y/hashnode-articles/cles68tt2000409miabj578ew.md

 One of the simplest ways to reverse a string in Python is to use slice notation.
 This method involves slicing the string and specifying a step of -1 to reverse the order of characters.

-The code for this method is as follows:

 ```python
 def reverse_string(str):